 This policy is based on the Department for Education's guidance: The Equality Act 2010 and schools.
-It also follows North Tyneside Council's Guidance compiled in the Equality Diversity Toolkit for School 2017.

 This policy meets the requirements under the following legislation:

 - The Equality Act 2010, which introduced the public sector equality duty and protects people from discrimination. - The Equality Act 2010 (Specific Duties) Regulations 2011, which require schools to publish information to demonstrate how they are complying with the public sector equality duty and to publish equality objectives.